perseids-project/JackSON/README.md

 # JackSON
-JackSON is a lightweight server and Javascript API that will create, update, and retrieve JSON files RESTfully.
+JackSON is a lightweight server and Javascript API that will create, retrieve, update, and delete JSON files RESTfully.

-It was designed for rapidly prototyping Javascript web-applications.
+It was designed for rapidly prototyping Javascript applications.

 ### Install
 Install ruby and gem.

-Run the install script to install all required gems.
+Run the installer.

 	./install.sh